 Plan and Prioritize per Randy Pausch – Time management guru – See his last lecture on YouTube- https://youtu.be/ji5_MqicxSo

 Exercise – You will feel the difference.
 You will have a higher energy level and suffer fewer diseases.
-Use mud and obstacle races, half marathons, adventure races etc as a tool to stay on track. aka GOALs.
+Use mud and obstacle races, half marathons, and adventure races, to name a few, as tools to stay on track.
+To compel a commitment.
+Just start with short walks every day and watch what happens to your state of mind, then the energy level, then the thought process …

-Keep your Body Mass Index below 25 – Exercise and mimimizing excess calories just by skipping snacks.
+Keep your Body Mass Index below 25 – Exercise and minimize excess calories by following a good diet.
+Stay 10 pounds below your recommended BMI for optimum performance.

 Look for Good Food – The stuff without the commercial wrappers, like veggies, fruit, lean cuts of meat, multigrain breads etc. Exclude food groups that have labels “when used in moderation …”